 Nora McDonald Memorial Scholarship

 Winn 3 Charitable Fund Scholarship The Winn 3 Charitable Fund Scholarship was established with PET in 2016 through a charitable fund created from the estate of Judge Dan P. Winn.
 Judge Winn wanted his estate to create a charity to honor his parents, Frank M. and Mary Peace Winn.
 Mrs. Winn, incidentally, was a teacher for the Douglas County School System.
 The charitable fund is administered by local attorney and community leader, Frank C. Winn, son and grandson of the namesakes.
-Academics and financial need are primary determining factors for this scholarship.
-(3 scholarships of $1,000, renewable up to four years pending satisfaction of requirements)
+Academics and financial need are primary determining factors for this scholarship which may be renewed up to four years, pending satisfaction of requirements.

 Do not begin completing the scholarship application before reading each scholarship’s description shown above.